How do I get my degree?

 Each participating graduate is eligible to receive four (4) guest tickets.
-Guest tickets are free and are available in May at the Commencement Ceremony Kick-off.
+Guest tickets are free and are available in June at the Commencement Ceremony Countdown.

 Who needs a guest ticket?

 The theater requires that each person entering the theater must have a ticket.
-The only exception is lap infants under two years of age who do not need their own seat.
 Mount Baker Theatre is part of the Bellingham Public Facilities District and is subject to policies of the BPFD.